 g.
 Judgements, assumptions and estimation uncertainties.
-Impairment of intangible asset
+Impairment of intangible asset Intangible assets are initially recorded at acquisition cost and are amortized on a straight-lin

 Intangible assets are initially recorded at acquisition cost and are amortized on a straight-line basis over their useful economic life.
 Intangible assets that are acquired through a business combination are initially recorded at fair value at the date of acquisition.
 Intangible assets with indefinite useful life are reviewed for impairment at least once per year.
 The impairment test is performed using the discounted cash flows expected to be generated through the use of the intangible assets, using a discount rate that reflects the current market estimations and the risks associated with the asset.
 When it is impractical to estimate the recoverable amount of an asset, the Group estimates the recoverable amount of the cash generating unit in which the asset belongs to.